Mintuci: Benefactor or menace

 Although the mintuci is generally considered an "evil dispositioned" type of fabulous aquatic creature, reputed to "disembowel and devour human beings when they catch them", there are also benevolent types called pirika mintuci (lit. "good mintuci") which inhabit the mountains according to John Batchelor.

-It is not strictly just the mountain type which assists humans (bringing bounty of the mountain, i.e., luck of hunting), because the aquatic mintuci are also known to help (bestow bounties of the waters, i.e., luck in fishing), and there are also dangerous consequences when the mountain mintuci is crossed, as detailed below:
+It is not strictly just the mountain type which assists humans (bringing bounty of the mountain, i.e., luck of hunting), because the aquatic mintuci are also known to help (bestow bounties of the waters, i.e., luck in fishing).
+There are also dangerous consequences when the mountain mintuci is crossed, as detailed below:

-As the mintuci is a deity which controls the fish, it may bring luck to fishermen, but at a price, because as long as it is present it will be responsible for an increase in deaths by drowning.
+As the mintuci is a deity which controls the fish, it may bring luck to fishermen, but at a price, because as long as it is present, it will be responsible for an increase in deaths by drowning.
 In an anecdote set in the Ishikari region, the mintuci allowed a bountiful catch of fish, but it was sure to take several lives each year, so that the people begged it to move elsewhere to the town of Shizunai in Hidaka (now incorporated into the town of Shinhidaka, Hokkaido), and as a result, the drownings ceased, but the fish catch plummeted afterwards.
-In another tale, a mintuci became the adopted husband and came to live with the bride's family in the hamlet of Chikabumi in Asahikawa, and he brought about a rich harvest of fish, but was discovered to be the cause of increased drownings in the rivers, so was expelled, and thereafter it moved to Shibichari River (in town of Shizunai).
-The prosperity of Asahikawa and Saru River was attributed to mintuci protection.
+In another tale, a mintuci becomes the adopted husband and comes to live with the bride's family in the hamlet of Chikabumi in Asahikawa.
+He brought about a rich harvest of fish, but was discovered to be the cause of increased river drownings, so he was expelled and thereafter moved to the Shibichari River (in the town of Shizunai).
+The prosperity of Asahikawa and the Saru River was attributed to the mintuci's protection.